Skip to Content

 Performance Evaluation of Continuing Faculty and Post-Tenure Review

-Sr. Reviewer: Provost and Vice President for Academic Affairs
+Sr. Reviewer: Provost and Executive Vice President for Academic Affairs

 1. All continuing faculty will be evaluated annually by their academic department or school.
 The evaluation, which covers the preceding calendar year, must be completed by March 1.
-Continuing faculty include tenure-line faculty (i.e., tenured and tenure-track), senior lecturers, faculty of practice, clinical faculty, and research faculty at all ranks.
+Continuing faculty include tenure-line faculty (i.e., tenured and tenure-track), lecturers and senior lecturers, faculty of practice, clinical faculty, research faculty, and instructional faculty at all ranks, and 50% percent+ FTE program faculty.
+Academic administrators who hold a faculty appointment but serve in staff positions will be reviewed on their assigned duties and responsibilities, commensurate with their staff position.

 2. The purposes of annual faculty evaluation are to provide guidance for meaningful faculty development; to identify, reinforce, and share the strengths of faculty; and to identify opportunities for strengthening the role and contributions of faculty members.
-The evaluation also provides information that may be used in tenure and promotion recommendations, in the awarding of performance and merit raises, and in decisions regarding the retention of faculty or of tenure itself.
+The evaluation is based on objective, measurable, and consistently applied criteria and provides information that may be used in tenure and promotion recommendations, in the awarding of performance and merit raises, and in decisions regarding the retention of faculty or of tenure itself.

-3. The annual evaluation of continuing faculty is the responsibility of shared governance, a duty of department chairs, school directors, departmental personnel committees, and college deans.
+3. The annual evaluation of continuing faculty is the responsibility of shared governance, a duty of department chair/school directors, academic unit personnel committees, and college deans.
+The performance evaluation process is implemented in the Faculty Qualification system.

 2. DEFINITIONS